XOP/css-codeguide/src/md/comments.md

 Comment all code, that potentially might raise questions later.
 Comments should be short and capacious.
 At the same time beware of unnecessary commenting and keep them up to date.

-There are roughly two types of comments.
+There are roughly two types of comments:
 - Structural comments were introduced in [previous chapter](#code-organization-within-a-file)
 - All other comments will be covered right away!